Mackenzie Bowman, PhD

 Grace Cao

-Grace is currently completing her third year in the Bachelor of Health Sciences program.
-She is a research volunteer in the James Lab for the 2023-2024 academic year.
+Grace is currently completing her fourth year in the Bachelor of Health Sciences program at Queen’s University.
+She was previously a research volunteer in the James Lab and is now joining as a HSCI 591 student.
+Her project focuses on studying vWF in a human endometrial endothelial cell model.